 One easy way to get a grasp on your money is to see where it’s actually going.

 “Start monitoring your spending better by signing up for a site like Mint.com.
-See how much you spend and cut back on something unnecessary,” says personal finance writer Karen Cordaway.
+See how much you spend and cut back on something unnecessary,” said personal finance writer Karen Cordaway.
 “It can identify money leaks and help you quickly sidestep future spending.”

 Has it been awhile since you got a raise or promotion?
-Look on PayScale and Glassdoor to see if you need a raise for the new year based on your job, experience, and location.
+Look on PayScale and Glassdoor to see if you need a raise for the new year based on your job, experience and location.

 “One example is to look at any recurring bill that someone pays monthly.
-For example, if the customer typically pays $100 each month to the gym for membership, what if the customer paid the gym $1,000 upfront?” he says.
+For example, if the customer typically pays $100 each month to the gym for membership, what if the customer paid the gym $1,000 upfront?” he said.